 Development is a broad term with a multitude of specializations.
 A few common examples include:

-Front-End Development: Front-end developers, also called client-side developers, are focused on the user interface (UI) and user experience (UX) aspects of a build.
+Front-End Development: Front-end developers, also called client-side developers, are focused on the user interface (UI design) and user experience (UX) aspects of a build.
 They’re experts in creating fluid web layouts that people can use intuitively and help both the user and the company achieve their respective goals.
 They also spend a fair amount of time ensuring people have a good experience across multiple browsers, operating systems, and devices.

 Back-End Development: Also referred to as a server-side developer, a back-end developer is concerned with the internal workings of a project.
 To give some context, when you use something like Google, the portions you’re clicking on and the box you’re typing in are designed by a front-end developer.
 It’s the back-end development team that created the engine itself—the portions that know what to look for and decide which results you’re going to see.